 Anyone buying a home with a swimming pool needs to get it inspected.
 If it is winter, the pool inspector will pull back the cover and do a visual and mechanical inspection.
 They even put on wet suits and get into the pool in the winter.
 Absolutely a must if the house has a pool.

 Most people know about gas leaks where you can smell the gas.
 But gas inspections find minor leaks all of the time that no one can smell.
 And these leaks still need to be fixed.

 Depending on the home and the buyers concerns, a buyer may want to get additional inspections to review environmental concerns including:

-For more information on how to select a building inspector, watch for my follow up article coming soon.
+For more information on how to select a building inspector, subscribe for a weekly notification so you don’t miss my follow up article coming soon.